 The Company cares about the environment and recognises that protection of it is an integral and fundamental part of its business.
-The Company has an environmental management system in place and management assists staff to understand and implement the relevant aspects of this system in their day-to-day work.
+The Company has a certified environmental management system and an ESG policy in place that drives environmental performance.
 Environmental compliance is monitored with relevant issues being reported through management to the Board.
+The Company includes an ESG report as part of its Annual Report.